AliciaFrederick/choice-and-chance/content/Party/Akra Jr.md

 ## Backstory

 I was born into a small village within the forest.
-I was one of the Kan of the village, tasked with maintaining a magical ward to keep the forest from overtaking us.
-In the last few months, however, the ward has been more difficult to keep up and has even begun falling completely on occasion.
+I and the other Kan of the village were tasked with maintaining a magical ward to keep the forest from overtaking us.
+In the last few months however, the ward has been more difficult to keep up, even failing completely once or twice.

 Throughout my adolescence I would occasionally lose several hours of time, unsure of where I had been or who had been with me.
 Sometimes my friends or family would be angry about something I couldn't remember doing and would be out of character for me to do.
-Lately my episodes of memory loss have been coming more frequently.
+Lately my episodes of memory loss have been coming more frequently, causing even more conflict.

 After having an argument about something I couldn't remember with my best friend, I ran into the forest to clear my head.
 The next thing I remember, it was several hours later and I was standing in the center of the village with no memory of how I got there, surrounded by dismembered and incinerated bodies.

-Fearing the worst, I believe I am the one who destroyed all of the people I loved.
+I believe it's my fault everyone I love is dead.
+The ward must have failed while I was in the forest, and .

 Without the rest of the Kan